Gilbert White: Legacy

-White has often been seen as an amateur 'country writer', especially by the scientific community.
-However, he has been called 'the indispensable precursor to those great Victorians who would transform our ideas about life on Earth, especially in the undergrowth – Lyell, Spencer, Huxley and Darwin.'
+White has often been seen as an amateur "country writer", especially by the scientific community.
+However, he has been called "the indispensable precursor to those great Victorians who would transform our ideas about life on Earth, especially in the undergrowth – Lyell, Spencer, Huxley and Darwin."
 He is also under-rated as a pioneer of modern scientific research methods, particularly fieldwork.
-As Mabey argues, the blending of scientific and emotional responses to Nature was White's greatest legacy: 'it helped foster the growth of ecology and the realisation that humans were also part of the natural scheme of things'.
+As Mabey argues, the blending of scientific and emotional responses to Nature was White's greatest legacy: "it helped foster the growth of ecology and the realisation that humans were also part of the natural scheme of things."

-The White family house in Selborne, The Wakes, now contains the Gilbert White Museum.
+The White family house in Selborne, The Wakes, now contains the Gilbert White Museum, a registered charity.
 The Selborne Society was founded in 1895 to perpetuate the memory of Gilbert White.
 It purchased land by the Grand Union Canal at Perivale in West London to create the first Bird Sanctuary in Britain, known as Perivale Wood.
 In the 1970s, Perivale Wood became a Local Nature Reserve.
 This initiative was led by a group of young naturalists, notably Edward Dawson and Peter Edwards, Kevin Roberts and Andrew Duff.
 It was designated by Ealing Borough Council under the National Parks and Access to the Countryside Act 1949.
 Flora Thompson, the countryside novelist, said of White: "It is easy to imagine him, this very first of English nature writers, the most sober and modest, yet happiest of men."

 White is quoted by Merlyn in The Once and Future King by T.H.
 White and in The Boy in Grey by Henry Kingsley, in which White's thrush appears as a character.
 A documentary about White, presented by historian Michael Wood, was broadcast by BBC Four in 2006.
 White is commemorated in the inscription on one of eight bells installed in 2009 at Holybourne, Hampshire and in the Perivale Wood Local Nature Reserve, which is dedicated to his memory.
 The Reserve is owned and managed by the Selborne Society, named to commemorate White's Natural History.
 White's frequent accounts of a tortoise inherited from his aunt in The Natural History and Antiquities of Selborne form the basis for Verlyn Klinkenborg's book, Timothy; or, Notes of an Abject Reptile (2006), and for Sylvia Townsend Warner's The Portrait of a Tortoise (1946).

 A stained glass window portraying St Francis of Assisi in Selborne church commemorates Gilbert White.
 It was designed by Horace Hinckes and was installed in 1920.